wazo-platform/wazo-platform.org/website/uc-doc/upgrade/index.md

 The following signatures were invalid: EXPKEYSIG 3F1BF7FC527FBC6A Wazo Release Key <dev.wazo@gmail.com>
 ```

-This error happens on all Wazo Platform servers installed before 21.01.
-See also: the
+This error happens on all Wazo Platform servers installed before 23.06.
+See also the
 [issue ticket](https://wazo-dev.atlassian.net/browse/WAZO-2622).

 To fix the issue, run the following commands: